nkotak1/lmwt-kiss.bundle/README.md

 > **Note: 3** the author of this plugin has no affiliation with [PrimeWire](http://www.primewire.ag) nor the owners of the content that they host.

+> **Note: 4** If you are looking for the Channel in the [pull request](https://github.com/piplongrun/lmwt-kiss.bundle/pull/4) it is located [here](https://github.com/Twoure/lmwt-kiss.bundle/tree/master) and avalible to download from [here](https://github.com/piplongrun/lmwt-kiss.bundle/archive/master.zip).

 This is a plugin that creates a new channel in [Plex Media Server](https://plex.tv/) (PMS) to view content from [PrimeWire](http://www.primewire.ag).

 ## Features